GianisTsol/python-p2p/README.md

 node.send_message(data, receiver=None)
 ```

-`data`: dict to be sent to all other nodes.
+`data`: Dict to be sent to all other nodes.

-`receiver`: a string representing the id/public key of the node the message is for.
+`receiver`: A string representing the id/public key of the node the message is for.
   If specified the message will be encrypted and only that node will be able to receive and read it.